localstack/localstack.github.io/content/blog/2023-11-16-announcing-localstack-30-general-availability/index.md

 {{< img-simple src="localstack-3.0.png" >}}

-Today, we are excited to announce **LocalStack 3.0**, our latest major release towards empowering developers with a high-fidelity local cloud development & testing experience.
+Today, we are excited to announce **LocalStack 3.0**, our latest major release aiming to empower developers with a high-fidelity local cloud development & testing experience.
 Earlier this year, we unveiled [LocalStack 2.0](https://localstack.cloud/blog/2023-03-29-announcing-localstack-2.0-general-availability/), which brought forth a host of new features and improvements, along with better integration with the AWS tooling ecosystem.
-With the 3.0 release, we're doubling down on our promise to boosting developer productivity and tackling the issues that often slow down cloud software development and delivery workflows — specifically, simplifying onboarding and eliminating the inefficiencies that lead to prolonged dev&test cycles.
+With the 3.0 release, we’re doubling down on our promise to **boost** developer productivity and **tackle** the issues that often slow down cloud software development and delivery workflows.
+Specifically, simplifying onboarding and eliminating the inefficiencies that lead to prolonged development and test cycles.
 Additionally, this release represents a significant milestone in our journey as we move beyond traditional cloud emulation, and introduce innovative features that promise to reshape the way developers construct resilient cloud applications.

 Whether you’re a LocalStack user or just getting started on your cloud development journey, we have a lot of exciting features to share with you!
 With LocalStack, you can now: